lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 3. Claim exclusive access to the transition interface by writing kMuBi8True to the {{< regref "CLAIM_TRANSITION_IF" >}} register, and reading it back.
 If the value read back equals to kMuBi8True, the hardware mutex has successfully been claimed and SW can proceed to step 4.
 If the value read back equals to 0, the mutex has already been claimed by the other interface (either CSR or TAP), and SW should try claiming the mutex again.
 Note that all transition interface registers are protected by the hardware-governed {{< regref "TRANSITION_REGWEN" >}} register, which will only be set to 1 if the mutex has been claimed successfully.

+4. If required, enable the external clock and other vendor-specific OTP settings in the {{< regref "OTP_TEST_CTRL" >}} register.
+Note that these settings only take effect in RAW, TEST* and RMA life cycle states.
+They are ignored in the PROD* and DEV states.

-4. Write the desired target state to {{< regref "TRANSITION_TARGET" >}}.
+5. Write the desired target state to {{< regref "TRANSITION_TARGET" >}}.
 For conditional transitions, the corresponding token has to be written to {{< regref "TRANSITION_TOKEN_0" >}}.
 For all unconditional transitions, the token registers have to be set to zero.

-5. If required, enable the external clock and other vendor-specific OTP settings in the {{< regref "OTP_TEST_CTRL" >}} register.
-Note that these settings only take effect in RAW, TEST* and RMA life cycle states.
-They are ignored in the PROD* and DEV states.

-6. An optional, but recommended step is to read back and verify the values written in steps 4. and 5. before proceeding with step 6.
+6. An optional, but recommended step is to read back and verify the values written in steps 4. and 5. before proceeding with step 7.

 7. Write 1 to the {{< regref "TRANSITION_CMD.START" >}} register to initiate the life cycle transition.